 4. Suspension

 a.
-A suspended umpire shall be immediately removed from any scheduled games.
-In addition, a suspended umpire shall not be assigned additional
+A suspended official shall be immediately removed from any scheduled games.
+In addition, a suspended official shall not be assigned additional

 regular season, postseason, or off-season games.

 b.
-If suspended umpire is reinstated, specified umpire shall work 2 games for free.
+If suspended official is reinstated, specified official shall work 2 games for free.
 Game level to be determined by the MLUA Board.

 c.
-If the MLUA Board determines, by majority vote, that an umpire is
+If the MLUA Board determines, by majority vote, that an official is

-suspended, then that umpire is immediately suspended for the remainder of the regular season, postseason or off-season.
-If the umpire is on the MLUA Board, the umpire cannot vote, and the votes of the remaining board members are counted.
+suspended, then that official is immediately suspended for the remainder of the regular season, postseason or off-season.
+If the official is on the MLUA Board, the official cannot vote, and the votes of the remaining board members are counted.

 d.
-If the MLUA Board determines, by unanimous vote, that an umpire is
+If the MLUA Board determines, by unanimous vote, that an official is

-suspended, then that umpire is immediately suspended.
-If the umpire is on the MLUA Board, the umpire cannot vote, and the votes of the remaining board members are counted.
-If this occurs, the suspended umpire may petition the MLUA Board for reinstatement after a 12-month waiting period, and may continue to petition for reinstatement once each 12-month period thereafter.
-A majority vote of the MLUA Board is needed to reinstate the umpire.
+suspended, then that official is immediately suspended.
+If the official is on the MLUA Board, the official cannot vote, and the votes of the remaining board members are counted.
+If this occurs, the suspended official may petition the MLUA Board for reinstatement after a 12-month waiting period, and may continue to petition for reinstatement once each 12-month period thereafter.
+A majority vote of the MLUA Board is needed to reinstate the official.

 GRIEVANCE PROCEDURE

-1. Any person interested in the sport of lacrosse may report an umpire who abuses or who is suspected of abusing the MLUA Ethical Code of Conduct to the Ethics Committee of the US Lacrosse National Umpiring Committee (NUC).
+1. Any person interested in the sport of lacrosse may report an official who abuses or who is suspected of abusing the MLUA Ethical Code of Conduct to the Ethics Committee of the US Lacrosse National Umpiring Committee (NUC).
 Absent allegations of bias or dishonesty, complaints of misapplication of the rules will not be accepted.
 In no case will any grievance under this procedure change the outcome of a contest.

 2. Grievances must be submitted in writing using the prescribed grievance form, which is available from the MLUA Chair.